adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 One-stop-shop for everything the developers need to onboard, configure and observe their services.
 This includes, in high level terms:

-* Ability to visualize the desire state of the system and service
+* Ability to visualize the desired state of the system and service
 * Ability to view the actual state of the system and service
-* Helm in editing the desired state in its source-of-truth location (eg GitHub)
+* Help in editing the desired state in its source-of-truth location (eg GitHub)

 ### Automated Support & Search

 Provide developers with a self-serve way to find information about the platform and its features, get responses to questions and automated help for problems.
 This includes:

 * Tools to search all available docs, guides, examples etc, in an intuitive and easy way

 ### Version Control & IDE Tools